 - The attribute values are "NOT_STARTED", "TRAINING_IN_PROGRESS", "SUSPENDED", "FINISHED", and "CANCELLED".

-- When value turns to "TrainingInProcess", the MnS producer instantiates one or more AIMLTrainingProcess MOI(s) representing the training process(es) being performed per the request and notifies the MnS consumer(s) who subscribed the notification.
+- When value turns to "TrainingInProcess", the AI/ML training MnS producer instantiates one or more AIMLTrainingProcess MOI(s) representing the training process(es) being performed per the request and notifies the MnS consumer(s) who subscribed to the notification.

 When all of the training process associated to this request are completed, the value turns to "FINISHED.